-The Omaticaya was the primary subject of the original Avatar film; however, the series has since expanded its scope to include a wide variety of other Na’vi Clans in its sequels and spin-offs.
+The Omaticaya was the primary subject of the original Avatar film; however, the series has since expanded its scope to include a wide variety of other Na’vi clans in its sequels and spin-offs.

 All fifteen of the Avatar Na’vi clans each bring something distinct to the table since they were designed specifically for the expansive universe of James Cameron’s Avatar.
-The inhabitants of the faraway moon Pandora are a humanoid race with cyan skin who goes by the moniker Na’vi, which literally translates to “the people” in the language of the Na’vi.
-According to James Cameron, who was interviewed by SFGATE, he got the idea for the Na’vi from a dream his mother had in which she saw a “12-foot-tall blue woman.”
-After that, he combined his fantasy into a script that he penned in the middle of the 1970s and then sat on the concept for more than three decades before filming Avatar.
-The Na’vi were a fully realized cinematic sci-fi species when the first Avatar film was released in 2009, yet the Avatar trilogy has not even come close to uncovering all the mysteries behind the 15 different Na’vi clans.
+The inhabitants of the faraway moon Pandora are a humanoid race with cyan skin who go by the moniker Na’vi, which translates to “the people” in the language of the Na’vi.
+According to James Cameron, who spoke with SFGATE, he got the inspiration for the Na’vi from a dream his mother had in which she saw a “12-foot-tall blue woman.”

 When it was first released, Avatar ushered in a new era for 3D cinema technology, and it is still the picture that has earned the most money at box offices throughout the world, with a total of $2.84 billion.
 Having a series of Avatar sequels in the works, some of which have the potential to be even more successful at the box office than the Star Wars films.
 The Avatar franchise has a promising future, including the production of a sizable number of books, video games, other forms of products, and even attractions at amusement parks.

-In addition to WALL-E and An Inconvenient Truth and Happy Feet, Avatar is now considered to be a film of its time because of the prominent environmental topics it explores.
+In addition to Wall-E, An Inconvenient Truth, and Happy Feet, Avatar is now considered a film of its time because of the prominent environmental topics it explores.
 To further demonstrate these ideas, every Na’vi tribe puts great importance on the intricate energy network that links together all of the living things on Pandora.
 In contrast to the ideals that are more associated with industry and capitalism, Pandora’s guests hold.
 They offer their prayers to Eywa, a goddess with whom they have a tangible relationship thanks to the holy Tree of Souls.
 All 15 of the Na’vi clans communicate with other living things via the use of nerve fibers that are encased in long braids called queues, which are also referred to as twins in Na’vi.
 To carry out, using their ponytails, a procedure referred to as “tsaheylu,” which is detailed in Avatar 2.

 Orange clan